animal-tree/Writing-stuff/Stuff75-Landing-Page-Template.md

 The quantity of fish obtained through this autonomous self-sustaining method should be sufficient to at least feed healthy-food supplies to coastal villages in globally-poor regions, if not for industrial purposes.

-Individually-powered drones via airship-free mobile app remote can also be made available.
+Airship-free methods that notify the user of when a fish has been caught and allow the user to pilot the drone back via a mobile app can also be trained, even ones that fly as far back as the coast or to the user’s GPS location, much as an Amazon delivery drone is being trained to be able to do but for Amazon package deliveries.

 ## Express opposition of AI uses for military and surveillance